David Douděra

-David Douděra (born 31 May 1998) is a Czech professional footballer who plays as a right midfielder for Czech First League side Slavia Prague and the Czech Republic national team.
+David Douděra (born 31 May 1998) is a Czech professional footballer who plays as a right midfielder for Major League Soccer club FC Cincinnati and the Czech Republic national team.

 Club career

 Dukla Prague

 Douděra joined FK Dukla Prague at the age of 15.
 After good appearances for Dukla Prague's B-team, he got his official debut for the club in a Czech First League against Sigma Olomouc on 29 September 2017.
 Douděra started on the bench, but replaced Róbert Kovaľ in the 62nd minute.
 He played 10 games further in the 2017–18 season, five as a starter and the rest from the bench.
 In the following season, Douděra became a regular starter with 30 league appearances; 21 of them as a starter.
 However, Dukla was relegated to the Czech National Football League for the 2019–20 season.

 Mladá Boleslav

 In the winter break of the 2019–20 season, Douděra transferred from Dukla to Mladá Boleslav.
 He debuted for the team on 14 February 2020 against Dynamo České Budějovice.
 In the 2021–22 Czech First League, Douděra scored 10 goals and registered 4 assists for Boleslav in 31 matches.